zijianhuang/apptranslation/README.md

 **Hints:**
 * By default among all [states](https://docs.oasis-open.org/xliff/v1.2/os/xliff-core.html#state) of XLIFF 1.2, this program cares about only "new" and "translated".
 * By default among all [states](https://docs.oasis-open.org/xliff/xliff-core/v2.0/xliff-core-v2.0.html#state) of XLIFF 2.0, this program cares about only "initial" and "translated".
+* If you have human translators involved in the SDLC, the translators may change the states to "reviewed" or "final" etc.

 ## GoogleTranslateResx.exe